This Fiat 500 L is a delightful true icon of the 60s. One can`t help to fall in love with!

 With the facelifted F-model, front-hinged doors were introduced at the 500 for the first time, replacing the so-called “suicide doors” of earlier models.
 Power comes from a rear-mounted 496 cc engine with a performance of 13 kW (18 hp).

-People wanting more luxury, had to choose the Fiat 500 F L: quilted side panels, map pockets in the doors, chrome bracket on the bumpers and a broadband speedometer with fuel gauge were the top features.
+People wanting more luxury, had to pick up the Fiat 500 F L: quilted side panels, map pockets in the doors, chrome bracket on the bumpers and a broadband speedometer with fuel gauge were the top features.
 The 500 F was built from 1965 to 1972.
 It also served various customizers as the basis for visual and technical changes.
 In 1972, the last variant, called 500 R (“Rinnovata”) was introduced, it remained in production until 1975.
 In total, over 3.7 million units of the Fiat 500 were built.
 The unbroken popularity of this model led Fiat to introduce a retro-styled new Fiat 500 in 2007.